DelfinSR/the-social-tree/README.md

 ## <a name="about"></a>About - Acerca de

 [EN]
-**In this project conducted in collaboration with [Delfín Santana](https://github.com/DelfinSR), we have performed a study of *relational metrics* for a dataset in the form of a graph that can be used to train a relational machine learning model**.
+**In this project conducted in collaboration with [Antonio Macías](https://github.com/antoniommff), we have performed a study of *relational metrics* for a dataset in the form of a graph that can be used to train a relational machine learning model**.

 Using the programming language *Python* and leveraging libraries such as *[scikit-learn](https://scikit-learn.org/stable/)*, we extracted relational features from a graph with over 20,000 *Facebook* pages to determine which group each belonged to.
 The groups the pages could belong to are: 'politicians', 'government organizations', 'TV shows', and 'companies'.